Skip to main content

 Oak Knoll District bridges the gap between cool Carneros and warmer upper Napa.
 Its wineries include Napa pioneers like Trefethen Family Vineyards, and the proximity to downtown Napa makes it easy to combine wine tasting with the city's restaurants and shops.

-8 wineries · Napa Valley
+8 wineries · Cabernet Sauvignon

 Wineries in Yountville